espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 PSRAM
 *****

-The PSRAM is an internal or external extended RAM present on some boards, modules or SoC..
+The PSRAM is an internal or external extended RAM present on some boards, modules or SoC.

 This option can be used to ``Enable`` or ``Disable`` the PSRAM.